FINRAOS/herd-mdl/mkdocs/docs/user-guide.md

 ## Ingesting data into Herd-MDL

-**Purpose - demonstrate two methods of loading and registering data into Herd-MDL**
+**Purpose - provide an overview and simplified example of how to register data in Herd**

 Terminology